Torfkopp/Raijin/README.md

 Once you've completed the instructions below, run by typing `Raijin` in your terminal

-First, you'll need to get some data about your location (namely, your latitude and longitude)
+First, you'll need to get some data about your location (namely, your latitude, longitude, and weather zone ID)
 - Navigate to the [NWS](https://www.weather.gov/) website
 - Type in your location in the top left search bar and click `Go`
 - Once the page has loaded, look up at the URL search bar at the top of your browser and jot down the latitude and longitude for this location